jackkershaw/portfolio/README.md

 - I ran Google Lighthouse to check accessibility.
 While I was happy with the scores (100, 85, 100, 91), I realised there was more I could be doing for accessibility so I added meta description and increased the maximum scale to 5 in my 'index.html' according to the reccommendations.
 - Further to this, I ran Axe developer tools in my developer tools section and was advised to remove: "maximum-scale=5, user-scalable=no" from the 'index.html' file because it does not support accessibility for people with low vision who need magnification to see the content.
 - Axe Developer tools also reccommended I add landmarks, [ARIA roles](https://dequeuniversity.com/rules/axe/4.8/region?application=AxeFirefox) to the page to make it more accessible to screen readers.
+- #### Opening page
+  - I missed the typing animation of [my first portfolio](https://github.com/jones58/portfolio) so I looked for a way to do that.
+While I could rewrite all the JS, it seemed like an easier way would be using [Typist](https://github.com/jstejada/react-typist), so i implemented this with NPM.
+This wasn't compatible with my version of React, so I looked in the Github issues section for Typist and found an alternative: [react-typewriter](https://www.npmjs.com/package/react-typewriter)
+  -

 ## !TO DO